MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-xero.md

     ![Organization nickname](media/service-connect-to-xero/params.png)

 5. For **Authentication Method** and select **OAuth**.
 When prompted sign into your Xero account and select the organization to connect to.
-Once the login completes, select **Sign In** to start the loading process.
+Once sign-in is complete, select **Sign In** to start the loading process.

     ![Authentication method](media/service-connect-to-xero/creds.png)